RoyNaor/OOP/Library/README.md

 ## 🛠️ Known Error: `invalid command name`

 During testing or runtime, you might encounter the following error:
+This Error does not effect the project and happen when closing an active window at the same time that an alert_lable is on the screen

 ```bash
 invalid command name "xxxxdestroy"